What is CBD Oil? Our Ultimate Guide.

-Alcohol is a perfect example of a drug with biphasic properties.
+Alcohol is a perfect example of a substance with biphasic properties.
 Below a certain blood level, alcohol provides a stimulating effect and can make its user more active and social, while larger amounts of alcohol can have a depressant effect resulting in unconsciousness.

 Cannabinoids are active compounds produced by all cannabis plants.
-They account for most of the health benefits of cannabis.
+They account for most of the benefits of cannabis.
 Cannabinoids found in plants are technically called phytocannabinoids.
 Phytocannabinoids mimic compounds which we call endocannabinoids that are produced naturally by all mammals.

-- Phytocannabinoids — Cannabinoids produced by plants
+- Phytocannabinoids — Cannabinoids produced by plants.

-Other cannabinoids found in CBD-rich PCR hemp include cannabichromene (CBC), and cannabigerol (CBG).
+Other cannabinoids found in PCR hemp include cannabichromene (CBC) and cannabigerol (CBG).
 Cannabichromene (CBC) is the third most common cannabinoid found in cannabis.
 Like CBD, cannabichromene is non-psychoactive.
 Cannabigerol (CBG) is produced early on in the hemp’s growth cycle.
 Both CBC and CBG are believed to have properties similar to those of CBD.

 Endocannabinoids, those produced naturally by our bodies, are signaling molecules.
 They are technically called neurotransmitters.
 Hormones are a more familiar type of neurotransmitter.